 What is GAP Insurance?

-Gap insurance is a type of auto insurance that car owners can buy to protect themselves against losses.
-They can happen if the amount of money they get from a total loss doesn’t cover everything they still owe on their loan or lease.
+Gap insurance is car insurance that protects owners if the payout from a total loss doesn’t cover their remaining loan or lease.

-Gap insurance only covers the difference between how much you still owe on the car and how much it is worth.
-It usually comes into play when your car is stolen or wrecked.
-Due to repairs, damage, or injuries, it doesn’t give any benefits.
-To add gap coverage to a car insurance policy, you also need to have comprehensive collision coverage.
+Gap insurance covers the difference between what you owe on your car and its value.
+It applies when the car is stolen or damaged.
+It doesn’t provide benefits for repairs, damage, or injuries.
+To add it to your car insurance, you must have comprehensive collision coverage.

 When do you need GAP insurance?